bennyh88/sudokuSolver/README.md

 # sudokuSolver
-using recursion and backtracking to solve a sudoku puzzle
+using recursion and backtracking to solve a sudoku puzzle in python